StackVista/stackstate-docs/use/stackstate-ui/views/about_views.md

 There are two types of subview:

-* **[Problem subviews](/use/problem-analysis/problem_investigation.md#problem-subview)** zoom in on the time window and components related to the root cause and contributing causes of a problem identified in the StackState topology.
+* **[Problem subviews](/use/problem-analysis/problem_investigation.md#problem-subview)** zoom in on the time window and components related to the root cause and contributing causes of a problem identified in the Rancher Observability topology.
 * **Selection subviews** zoom in on a specific component, relation or group.

 ### Working with subviews

 You can open a subview in any of the following ways:

-* Select a component, relation, group or problem in the StackState UI and then click **INVESTIGATE IN SUBVIEW** in the right panel details tab.
+* Select a component, relation, group or problem in the Rancher Observability UI and then click **INVESTIGATE IN SUBVIEW** in the right panel details tab.
 The view filters will be updated to focus on the selected element, group or problem, and the **View summary** tab in the right panel will be replaced by a **Subview summary** tab.
 * Double-click on a component, relation or group in the topology visualizer.
 * Use the [Actions](/use/stackstate-ui/perspectives/topology-perspective.md#actions) list in the component context menu or right panel details tab to open a selection subview for a component.

-Subviews can be shared with other StackState users as a link, this will include any modifications that you have made to the subview.
+Subviews can be shared with other Rancher Observability users as a link, this will include any modifications that you have made to the subview.
 It isn't possible to save a subview.

-To exit a subview and return to the previous view or explore mode, click the view name in the top bar of the StackState UI.
+To exit a subview and return to the previous view or explore mode, click the view name in the top bar of the Rancher Observability UI.

 ![Breadcrumbs with view name](/.gitbook/assets/v51_problem_subview_breadcrumb.png)